Tarjei400/AngularAAC/README.md

 Database handling  :
- - PHP Active Record
+ - Sequelize
- (considering this one instead: https://github.com/bfanger/angular-activerecord)

 Front End:
  - AngularJS

-Planned Modules :
- -Authorization
+Server Engine
+ - Express

+#User modules
+ - Authorization
   	 * Regular
 	 * FUTURE: Using Community portals such as Facebook (Later on write add support for Otclient so this authorisation method has sense)

-#User modules

  - CreateCharacter